 Inkjet printers have cartridges and will often need small adjustments to allow their large-format laminator to produce a variety of results.
 Note that different ink combinations will determine factors, like outdoor durability, fade resistance, production costs, and environmental concerns.
-Here are some types of ink used in printing signboards:

 Here, tiny molecules of dye are mixed with water to form this ink, which soaks in the paper.
 The result is a brilliant combination of saturated colors.
 These dye molecules will not cause light to scatter.
 However, the ink will fade fast if exposed to UV light.
 A microporous paper will result in UV-filtering.
 Dye ink is not waterproof, so a print can run, smudge, or smear.
 Even after it has dried, one will need to protect their signboard from moisture and humidity.
 Since dye inks will flow smoothly through the nozzle, they are cheap and used in printing photos that belong in an album.